cppforlife/checkman/README.md

 * `site.check <URL>` checks returned http response for 200 OK

 * `vmc_apps.check <DIR> <APP_PREFIX>` checks that all apps are running

+# Todos

+* Custom run intervals for individual checks
+* Audit CPU/memory usage
+* Fix jenkins_build.check to show last build status while build is in progress
+* Indicate when check info was last updated
+* Run only single instance of the app

 # Thanks to